There are a variety of chopping techniques in cooking.

 The precise names allow a recipe writer to dictate to the reader, or a chef to dictate to his or her underlings, what size of chopped vegetable s/he wants without having to state the measurements or say how to do it.

-That being said, note that the meaning of some terms may vary from 1/8th inch to 1/16th inch, etc, depending upon the interpretation that a particular chef or teacher has put upon the variations allowed for a cut.
+That being said, note that the meaning of some terms may vary from 1 to 3 mm (1/16th inch to ⅛th inch), etc., depending upon the interpretation that a particular chef or teacher has put upon the variations allowed for a cut.